-The Child Development short-term certificate provides students with a specialized comprehensive focus on preparation of applying for the Child Development Associate Credential.
-The sequence of courses support students with a broader understanding of child development, critical thinking skills, and practice through field experience.
+The Classroom Assistant short-term certificate provides students with a specialized focus on child development and application of this knowledge to support children's learning in the classroom.
+The sequence of courses support students with a broader understanding of typical child development, children with exceptionalities, and practice through field experience.

 Program contact: Learn more